riwalenn/riwalenn/README.md

 I am a software developer with an ambition to continue learning.

 * 🌍  I'm based in Claira
-* 🧠  I'm learning Vue js
+* 🧠  I'm learning software development

 ### Skills